andresebr/kumodd/README.md

 ```

 During listing, if there are changes in the metadata, Kumodd will output diffs that
-idetnify the values that changed between previously saved and Google Drive metadata.
+identify the values that changed between previously saved and Google Drive metadata.

 ## How to Configure